Search: H673 Degenerative Myelopathy, DM – Page 2

 If you didn't find what you were looking for, try a new search!

-Neuronal Ceroid Lipofuscinosis 8-2 (NCL8-2)
+Neuronal Ceroid Lipofuscinosis 8 (NCL8) – Saluki

-Neuronal Ceroid Lipofuscinosis (NCL) is a wide array of degenerative neurological conditions which cause progressive nerve damage, resulting in a loss of mobility and vision, and ultimately death.
-This variant, Neuronal Ceroid Lipofuscinosis type 8 (NCL8), occurs in the Australian Shepherd and German Shorthaired Pointer.
-It is caused by a recessive mutation to the gene CLN8.
-Other breeds that carry mutations for NCL8 include the English Setter, Alpenländische Dachsbracke, and Saluki
+Neuronal Ceroid Lipofuscinosis (NCL) is the name referring to a wide array of degenerative neurological conditions which cause progressive nerve damage, resulting in a loss of mobility and vision, and ultimately death.
+This particular variant of the disorder, known as Neuronal Ceroid Lipofuscinosis 8 (NCL8), is caused by a recessive mutation to the gene CLN8.
+The specific mutation analysed in this test is found in the Saluki.
+Closely related variants also occur in the English Setter, Australian Shepherd, German Shorthaired Pointer and Alpenländische Dachsbracke.

 Neuronal Ceroid Lipofuscinosis 6 (NCL6) – Australian Shepherd